A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots: Abstract

 \section{Abstract}

 Humanoid robots are drawing significant attention as versatile platforms for complex motor control, human-robot interaction, and general-purpose physical intelligence.
 However, achieving efficient whole-body control (WBC) in humanoids remains a fundamental challenge due to sophisticated dynamics, underactuation, and diverse task requirements.
 While learning-based controllers have shown promise for complex tasks, their reliance on labor-intensive and costly retraining for new scenarios limits real-world applicability.
-To address these limitations, behavior(al) foundation models (BFMs) have emerged as a new paradigm that leverages large-scale pretraining to learn reusable primitive skills and behavioral priors, enabling zero-shot or rapid adaptation to a wide range of downstream tasks.
+To address these limitations, behavior(al) foundation models (BFMs) have emerged as a new paradigm that leverages large-scale pre-training to learn reusable primitive skills and broad behavioral priors, enabling zero-shot or rapid adaptation to a wide range of downstream tasks.
 In this paper, we present a comprehensive overview of BFMs for humanoid WBC, tracing their development across diverse pre-training pipelines.
 Furthermore, we discuss real-world applications, current limitations, urgent challenges, and future opportunities, positioning BFMs as a key approach toward scalable and general-purpose humanoid intelligence.
-Finally, we provide a curated and long-term list of BFM papers and projects to facilitate more subsequent research, which is available at \url{https://github.com/yuanmingqi/awesome-bfm-papers}.
+Finally, we provide a curated and regularly updated collection of BFM papers and projects to facilitate further research, which is available at \url{https://github.com/yuanmingqi/awesome-bfm-papers}.